Paleo Diet 101: a Comprehensive Beginners' Guide

 Foods to avoid on paleo

-Here are some of the foods that one cannot eat on a paleo diet -
+Here are some of the foods that one cannot eat on a paleo lifestyle -

 • Sugar and high-fructose corn syrup - soft drinks, juices, cane sugar, pastries, candy, ice cream, etc.